rbirkby/ferdinandJS/README.md

 ### printUnresolvedDependencies

 It is much more interesting to know which dependencies have been required, but have been unable to be resolved.
-To find these dependencies, calling `define.printUnresolvedDependencies()` will produce:
+To find these dependencies, calling `require.printUnresolvedDependencies()` will produce:

 ![Image](docs/printUnresolvedDependencies.png?raw=true)